Licensed Plumber LICENSE #CO88900054

 If the thermocouple doesn’t work, it won’t be able to detect the pilot light.
 As a result, it will not be able to release the gas.
 If you have a faulty thermocouple, it will be impossible to reignite the pilot light.

 If your thermocouple goes bad, there is only one thing to do: Replace it.
-If you hire a professional plumber to do this, it may cost up to $200 total.
+If you hire a professional plumber to do this, it may cost up to $200 for the labor.

 This is another repair you may wish to attempt on your own.
-The part itself should only cost $20 or $30.
+The part itself should cost around $120 – $130+.
 If you attempt this, make sure you shut off the gas before you get to work.

 The Cost of Replacing the Valve